bictorv/chaosnet-bridge/EXAMPLES.md

     chudp 42042 ipv6
-    ; Also act as a TLS server for Chaos-over-TLS tls key private/router.aosnet.ch.key.pem cert certs/router.aosnet.ch.cert.pem ca-chain ca-chain.cert.pem ipv6 server ; Use the standard name for the ethernet interface ether eth0
+    ; Also act as a TLS server for Chaos-over-TLS tls key private/router.aosnet.ch.key.pem cert certs/router.aosnet.ch.cert.pem ca-chain ca-chain.cert.pem ipv6 server

 The config for the CHUDP hosts consists of lines